RevenueCat/revenuecat-docs/revenuecat-2022-12-1/v4.0/-- Getting Started/installation/ios.md

     3: 627
     4: "#f7f5f5"
 createdAt: {}
-updatedAt: "2022-08-30T22:58:53.315Z"
+updatedAt: "2023-02-03T22:37:40.436Z"
 ---
 # What is RevenueCat?

 RevenueCat provides a backend and a wrapper around StoreKit and Google Play Billing to make implementing in-app purchases and subscriptions easy.
 With our SDK, you can build and manage your app business on any platform without having to maintain IAP infrastructure.
-You can read more about [how RevenueCat fits into your app](https://www.revenuecat.com/blog/where-does-revenuecat-fit-in-your-app) or you can [sign up free](https://app.revenuecat.com/signup) to start building.
+You can read more about [how RevenueCat fits into your app](https://www.revenuecat.com/blog/growth/where-does-revenuecat-fit-in-your-app/) or you can [sign up free](https://app.revenuecat.com/signup) to start building.

 # Requirements

-Xcode 13.3.1+
+Xcode 13.2.0+
 Minimum target: iOS 11.0+

 # Installation

-Purchases for iOS can be installed either via [CocoaPods](doc:ios#section-install-via-cocoapods), [Carthage](ios#section-install-via-carthage), or [Swift Package Manager](doc:ios#section-install-via-swift-package-manager).
+RevenueCat for iOS can be installed either via [CocoaPods](doc:ios#section-install-via-cocoapods), [Carthage](ios#section-install-via-carthage), or [Swift Package Manager](doc:ios#section-install-via-swift-package-manager).
 [block:callout]
 {
   "type": "info",